 It is Aberdeenshire Council policy to provide meals and facilities for the consumption of packed lunches in all schools where these are required.
-Primary 1-3 pupils are provided with school meals free of charge.
-From August 2017, Primary 4-7 pupils will be charged £2.20 for a school meal unless they qualify for Free School Meals.
+Primary 1-5 pupils are provided with school meals free of charge.
+Primary 6-7 pupils will be charged £2.65 for a school meal unless they qualify for Free School Meals.
 Refer to the following link for helpful information –

 Attractive menu and information leaflets are provided to all Aberdeenshire school pupils and parents.
 In addition, an online interactive menu is also available which displays menu recipe pages showing allergens and nutritional content.
 This and other relevant information about school meals can be found by following the link –